Contemporary Art

 10. Elijah Pierce

-black folk artists: Elijah Pierce, Your Life Is a Book and Every Day Is a Page, 1973, carved and painted wood with glitter, Smithsonian American Art Museum, Washington D.C., USA.
+black folk artists: Elijah Pierce, Your Life Is a Book and Every Day Is a Page, 1973, carved and painted wood with glitter, Smithsonian American Art Museum, Washington, DC, USA.

-Elijah Pierce, Your Life Is a Book and Every Day Is a Page, 1973, carved and painted wood with glitter, Smithsonian American Art Museum, Washington D.C., USA.
+Elijah Pierce, Your Life Is a Book and Every Day Is a Page, 1973, carved and painted wood with glitter, Smithsonian American Art Museum, Washington, DC, USA.

-After leaving his home, traveling by freight train, and winding up in Columbus, Ohio, Pierce opened up a barbershop and lived a quiet life with his wife.
+After leaving home, traveling by freight train, and winding up in Columbus, Ohio, Pierce opened a barbershop and lived a quiet life with his wife.
 In the late 1920s, as a gift for his wife, he carved a little elephant out of wood and changed the course of his life.
 She loved his gift so much that Pierce carved an entire zoo and kept carving every spare minute he had that he wasn’t cutting hair.

-black folk artists: Photo by Kojo Kamau, courtesy of the Archives of the Columbus Museum of Art, OH, USA via Smithsonian American Art Museum, Washington D.C., USA
+black folk artists: Photo by Kojo Kamau, courtesy of the Archives of the Columbus Museum of Art, OH, USA, via Smithsonian American Art Museum, Washington, DC, USA

-Photo by Kojo Kamau, courtesy of the Archives of the Columbus Museum of Art, OH, USA via Smithsonian American Art Museum, Washington D.C., USA
+Photo by Kojo Kamau, courtesy of the Archives of the Columbus Museum of Art, OH, USA, via Smithsonian American Art Museum, Washington, DC, USA

 11. Bessie Harvey

-black folk artists: Bessie Harvey, The Poison Of The Lying Tongues, 1987, found wood, cowrie shells, plastic beads, nails, and paint.
-Souls Grown Deep Foundation.
+black folk artists: Bessie Harvey, The Poison Of The Lying Tongues, 1987, found wood, cowrie shells, plastic beads, nails, and paint, Souls Grown Deep Foundation.

-Bessie Harvey, The Poison Of The Lying Tongues, 1987, found wood, cowrie shells, plastic beads, nails, and paint.
-Souls Grown Deep Foundation.
+Bessie Harvey, The Poison Of The Lying Tongues, 1987, found wood, cowrie shells, plastic beads, nails, and paint, Souls Grown Deep Foundation.

 12. Sam Doyle

 Sam Doyle (1906–1985) was an African-American artist from Saint Helena Island, South Carolina.
 His colorful paintings on sheet metal and wood recorded the history and people of his community.
-Unlike many folk artists on this list, Doyle’s teachers, when he was young noticed his artistic ability and encouraged him to pursue his artistic practice.
+Unlike many folk artists on this list, Doyle’s teachers noticed his artistic ability when he was young and encouraged him to pursue his artistic practice.

 In the late 1960s, Sam Doyle retired from his day job and started painting daily.
-In 1982, his work was included in the “Black Folk Art in America” exhibition at the Corcoran Gallery of Art.
+In 1982, his work was included in the “Black Folk Art in America” 1982 exhibition at the Corcoran Gallery of Art.

 13. Mose Tolliver

-black folk artists: Moe Tolliver, Self-Portrait Of Me With Crutches, 1983, housepaint and marker on poster board with painted frame.
-Souls Grown Deep Foundation.
+black folk artists: Moe Tolliver, Self-Portrait Of Me With Crutches, 1983, housepaint and marker on poster board with painted frame, Souls Grown Deep Foundation.

-Moe Tolliver, Self-Portrait Of Me With Crutches, 1983, housepaint and marker on poster board with painted frame.
-Souls Grown Deep Foundation.
+Moe Tolliver, Self-Portrait Of Me With Crutches, 1983, housepaint and marker on poster board with painted frame, Souls Grown Deep Foundation.

-He started painting in the 1960s after a half-ton of marble fell off a forklift and crushed his legs, to fight boredom and alleviate the pain from his injury.
-Tolliver claims he was painting before the injury and refused to take lessons after, luckily, because he wanted to create and work in his own style.
-Painting in his bedroom, sometimes with the plywood or masonite on his bed, sometimes on his legs, Tolliver would paint up to ten vibrant works a day, anything from watermelon to animals, religious works, and women.
-Some of his pieces are not necessarily safe for work, with wildly creative titles like “Jick Jack Suzy Satisfying her own Self.”
+He started painting in the 1960s after a half-ton of marble fell off a forklift and crushed his legs to fight boredom and alleviate the pain from his injury.
+Tolliver claims he was painting before the injury and refused to take lessons after, luckily, because he wanted to create and work in his style.
+He painted in his bedroom, sometimes with the plywood or masonite on his bed, sometimes on his legs.
+Tolliver painted up to ten vibrant works daily, from watermelon to animals, religious works, and women.
+Some of his pieces are not necessarily “safe for work,” with wildly creative, or even erotic, titles like Jick Jack Suzy Satisfying her own Self.

 Bibliography